Saar Protectorate: Post–World War II

 Initially, a policy of industrial disarmament was pursued in Germany by the Allied powers (see industrial plans for Germany).
 As part of this policy, limits were placed on permitted production levels, and industries in the Saar were dismantled as they had been in the Ruhr, although mostly in the period before the detachment (see also The 1949 letter from the UK Foreign minister Ernest Bevin to the French Foreign minister Robert Schuman, urging a reconsideration of dismantling policy).
 This policy was quickly reversed in mid-1946 or early 1947.

-France's attempts to internationalize the Ruhr (see International Authority for the Ruhr) were abandoned in 1950 when, in the face of Cold War pressures in Europe, the French government took an historic step in deciding that the only viable political model for the future lay in European integration.
+France's attempts to internationalize the Ruhr (see International Authority for the Ruhr) were abandoned in 1950 when, in the face of Cold War pressures in Europe, the French government took a historic step in deciding that the only viable political model for the future lay in European integration.
 This resulted in the Schuman Declaration, a plan drafted for the most part by Jean Monnet.
 The plan put forward a rapprochement between France, Germany, and other European countries wanting to participate.
 As a first step, France and Germany were to agree to pool their markets for coal and steel, following the establishment of the European Coal and Steel Community (ECSC).
 With the participation of West Germany in the ECSC, agreement on termination of the International Authority for the Ruhr came into force on 25 June 1952.
 However, France delayed the return of the Saar.

 Under French rule, pro-German parties were initially banned from contesting the elections.
 Much support was given to the Mouvement pour le rattachement de la Sarre à la France, a Francophile movement founded by Saar exiles in Paris in early 1945, with many of the exiles having returned after the war.
 However, in the general election of December 1952, 24% of the voters cast blank ballots in support of banned pro-German parties (while the majority still voted for one of the legal parties who wanted the Saar to remain autonomous).